 Like Salsa Criolla, the hot and spicy Aji Criollo or Salsa de Aji is an absolute must on every table.
 Prepared with Peruvian yellow chili and oil, this sauce can be either pleasantly spicy with a moderate heat or extremely hot, so be careful when trying.

-Guacamole is Mexican, sure; but as the Peruvian version of this famous avocado dip is so popular in the country and accompanies numerous starters and other dishes it just belongs to the Peruvian Salsa section.
-Prepared with ripe local avocados, tomato, onion, aji or rocoto paste and a splash of Peruvian lime juice the Peruvian Salsa de Palta mak...
+Guacamole is Mexican, sure; but as the Peruvian version of this famous avocado dip is so popular in the country and accompanies numerous starters and other dishes it just belongs in this Peruvian Salsa section.

-Originated in southern Peru in the Arequipa province, Salsa Ocopa is similar in texture to Salsa Huancaina and traditionally as well served with boiled potatoes.
+Originally from Arequipa in southern, Salsa Ocopa is similar in texture to Salsa Huancaina and traditionally as well served with boiled potatoes.
 But its flavor is very different.
 Main ingredient of Salsa Ocopa is the herb Huacatay (Peruvian black mint) which gives the sauce a really unique delicious taste.

 This website is made by te-media - Creative Digital Solutions.
 All profits we make from it through advertising and other channels go back into the project.